AndrewStaus/Clothesifier/README.md

 - The completed application can be accessed at https://andrewstaus.github.io/WGU-Capstone-Clothesifier

-- The EDA and model training notebooke can be accessed at https://github.com/AndrewStaus/WGU-Capstone-Clothesifier/blob/main/model%20training/notebook.ipynb
+- The EDA and model training notebook can be accessed at https://github.com/AndrewStaus/WGU-Capstone-Clothesifier/blob/main/model%20training/notebook.ipynb